gsi-ee/go4/distr/README_win.txt

 in Go4License.txt file which is part of the distribution.
 ---------------------------------------------------------------

-This package is compiled and tested under Windows XP SP2.
+This package is compiled and tested under Windows XP SP2 and Windows 7 together with Microsoft Visual C++ 2008 Express Edition and CYGWIN.

-INSTALLATION:
+1. INSTALLATION

 - Extract content of binary Go4 archive.
 Full path name, where package is extracted, SHOULD NOT content any spaces.
 Therefore location like "C:\Program files" should not be used.
-Best if package will be extracted on top directory like "C:\" or "Q:\" or like that.
+Best if package will be extracted on top directory like "C:\".
 - After files are extracted, two top directories will be produced: root - binary distribution of ROOT (see http:\root.cern.ch) go4  - binary distribution of Go4
-- Correct paths to ROOT and Go4 installation should be set in go4init.bat script, which is extracted in top directory.
+- Correct paths to ROOT and Go4 installation should be set in go4init.bat and go4.bat scripts, which are extracted in top directory.

-STARTING GUI:
+2. STARTING ANALYSIS

 - Run windows command prompt via main windows menu command:
     "Start/Programs/Accessories/Command prompt"
-- Change to directory, where package was extracted
-- Execute go4init.bat batch file
+- Execute go4init.bat batch file from directory, where package was extracted:
+    C:\> Q:\go4init.bat
+- Change to directory with user analysis:
+    C:\> Q:
-    Q:\> go4init.bat
+    Q:\> cd go4\Go4ExampleSimple
-- Start GUI by command
+- Start analysis by command:
-    Q:\> go4
-- One can create windows shortcut where all necessary variables are set and go4 gui can be started directly without command prompt
+    Q:\go4\Go4ExampleSimple> go4analysis -server -random

+3. STARTING GUI

+- Open in Windows Explorer folder, where package was extracted
+- Double click on "go4.bat" script to start gui
+- Main windows should appear.
+One can use "Connect to running server" button for connection with analysism, running in server mode.
-- Go4 GUI in windows has same functionality as in Linux beside two things: there is no possibility to create user gui (yet) and analysis should be started outside gui in command prompt like "MainUserAnalysis.exe -server"
+- Go4 GUI in Windows has same functionality as in Linux beside two things:
+    * there is no possibility to create user gui (yet)
+    * analysis should be started outside gui in command prompt like "go4analysis -server"

-STARTING GO4 browser in ROOT
+4. STARTING GO4 browser in ROOT

 - Run root from command prompt after go4init.bat was called Q:\> root